EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 One optimization of certificate enrollment targeting IoT deployments is specified in EST-coaps ({{I-D.ietf-ace-coap-est}}), which defines a version of Enrollment over Secure Transport {{RFC7030}} for transporting EST payloads over CoAP {{RFC7252}} and DTLS {{RFC6347}}, instead of secured HTTP.

-This document describes a method for protecting EST payloads over CoAP or HTTP with OSCORE {{I-D.ietf-core-object-security}}.
+This document describes a method for protecting EST payloads over CoAP or HTTP with OSCORE {{RFC8613}}.
 OSCORE specifies an extension to CoAP which protects the application layer message and can be applied independently of how CoAP messages are transported.
 OSCORE can also be applied to CoAP-mappable HTTP which enables end-to-end security for mixed CoAP and HTTP transfer of application layer data.
 Hence EST payloads can be protected end-to-end independent of underlying transport and through proxies translating between between CoAP and HTTP.

 OSCORE is designed for constrained environments, building on IoT standards such as CoAP, CBOR {{RFC7049}} and COSE {{RFC8152}}, and has in particular gained traction in settings where message sizes and the number of exchanged messages needs to be kept at a minimum, see e.g. {{I-D.ietf-6tisch-minimal-security}}, or for securing multicast CoAP messages {{I-D.ietf-core-oscore-groupcomm}}.
 Where OSCORE is implemented and used for communication security, the reuse of OSCORE for other purposes, such as enrollment, reduces the implementation footprint.

-In order to protect certificate enrollment with OSCORE, the necessary keying material (notably, the OSCORE Master Secret, see {{I-D.ietf-core-object-security}}) needs to be established between CoAP client and server, e.g. using a key exchange protocol; a trusted third party; or pre-established keys.
+In order to protect certificate enrollment with OSCORE, the necessary keying material (notably, the OSCORE Master Secret, see {{RFC8613}}) needs to be established between CoAP client and server, e.g. using a key exchange protocol; a trusted third party; or pre-established keys.
 Different options are allowed and with different properties as is indicated in the next section.

 Yet other optimizations to certificate based enrollment are possible further improve the performance of certificate enrollment and certificate based authentication, in particular the use of more compact representations of X.509 certificates such as {{I-D.raza-ace-cbor-certificates}}.